Patrick Chung waives arraignment on cocaine charge

 Chung faces a single charge from June 25 that says he “did possess or have under his control quantity of the controlled drug cocaine.”
 He was initially scheduled to be arraigned Aug.
 28, according to court documents obtained by Target 12.
 Jury selection in his trial is scheduled to begin in March 2020.

 The dispositional conference is scheduled for Nov.
-8 at the Belknap County Superior Court in Laconia, N.H. while the Patriots are on a bye week.
+8 at the Belknap County Superior Court in Laconia while the Patriots are on a bye week.

-The Chung indictment was confirmed in a Belknap Superior Court filing after his name was included in a Laconia Daily Sun article listing all recent grand jury actions in Belknap County, N.H.
+The Chung indictment was confirmed in a Belknap Superior Court filing after his name was included in a Laconia Daily Sun article listing all recent grand jury actions in Belknap County.

+According to Belknap County attorney’s office, police obtained evidence during a “call for service” in June that led to the felony charge.

 According to the town assessor’s office, Chung owns a waterfront home in Meredith along Meredith Bay that he purchased for $1.1 million in 2018.